huwdp/huwcode-documentation/docs/introduction.md

 **What operating systems does HuwCode support?**
 HuwCode is supported on *Linux* and *Windows*.
 HuwCode can be run for Mac OS with some tweaking.

-There's an unfinished version of HuwCode for Webassembly too!
+There's a unfinished version of HuwCode for Webassembly too!
 See WASM link in the menu for that.